AGamingS21/Azure-Deployment-Templates/README.md

 Bicep:
 - Create Log Analytics and App insights in Bicep
 - Add in the name of the production and staging app settings for the storage account in the deployment slots

+CI/CD:
+- Run the build stage during pull requests as a build validation
+- Ensure the production enviornment is created before triggering workflow.
+- Wait and approve to production environment check

 ## Contributing
 PRs are always welcome!